robert2555/bandplay/README.md

 ```
 python3 bandplay.py -d tracks -p playlist
 ```

+## Prepare your tracks
+The program reads from 2 files
+1. Click track -> "click.wav"
+2. Backing track -> "song.wav"

+Location of your Clicktrack:
+- bandplay/tracks/yourSong/click.wav
+Location of your Backingtrack:
+- bandplay/tracks/yourSong/song.wav

 ## Config (first start)
 You will get asked for which outputs you want to use, at the first start of the program.
 The settings you enter will then be saved in a file called "config" in the main directory.
 If you want to change your settings, you can either change the config file or just delete the existing one and start the program again.